aptos-labs/aptos-ts-sdk/CONTRIBUTING.md

 ## Aptos SDK

 To contribute to the Aptos SDK implementation, first fork the [aptos-ts-sdk](https://github.com/aptos-labs/aptos-ts-sdk) repository.
-For more information on how to fork see the [Github documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
+For more information on how to fork see the [GitHub documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 ## Our Development Process
 ### Documentation

-Aptos's developer website is also open source (the code can be found in this [repository](https://github.com/aptos-labs/aptos-core/tree/main/developers-docs-site/).
+The Aptos developer website is also open source.
+The code can be found in this [repository](https://github.com/aptos-labs/aptos-core/tree/main/developers-docs-site/).
 It is built using [Docusaurus](https://docusaurus.io/):